A small number of universities offer specialist degree courses in animal nutrition.

-Jobs are advertised by specialist recruitment agencies, in local/national newspapers and publications including New Scientist, Farmers' Weekly, Scottish Farmer, Farmers Guardian, and the Horse and Hound.
-ADAS and several of the larger animal feed companies run annual graduate recruitment schemes, for which applications should be made early in the academic year.
+Jobs are advertised by specialist recruitment agencies, in local/national newspapers and publications including New Scientist, Farmers Weekly, The Scottish Farmer, Farmers Guardian, Horse and Hound and their online equivalents.
+The larger animal feed companies may run graduate recruitment schemes, though these are not necessarily available every year.

 - The recruitment process is likely to involve a technical interview.
 Read our article on technical interviews to find out what these involve and how you can tackle them.

 A degree in nutrition, equine studies, animal/veterinary science, medical sciences, agriculture, or dietetics is usually required for entry into the profession.
 Graduates from closely related degree disciplines (biology for example) may also be eligible if they undertake a relevant postgraduate qualification.
 Some vacancies may require a relevant PhD.
 Read our article on scientific postgraduate study to explore your different options.

 Pre-entry work experience can be helpful.
 It may be helpful to register with the Nutrition Society, which costs £20 for students and graduates.
 Both experienced and inexperienced graduates can also register with the Association for Nutrition.